5 Ways to Drive Customer Engagement in the Telecom Industry

 You can take even further control over the sentiment around your brand by utilizing customer impact analysis and assessment models.
 In this case, your team can forecast how a proposed change, say to a data plan, will alter consumer behaviors and their sentiment; what effect it will have on the revenue, and how the overall customer experience will be altered.

 Alternatively, if you are looking at how to measure customer engagement, customer sentiment analysis can be a solid asset for your digital contact centers.
 Such solutions can operationalize first-hand customer suggestions and gauge what your customers lack.
-One case study shows how a telecom company managed to reduce their by acting on the insights produced by the text analysis platform.
+One case study shows how a telecom company managed to reduce their volume of calls by 6% and raise CSAT from 66% to 84% by acting on the insights produced by the text analysis platform.

 Unlock New Monetization Opportunities